 Brexit is going to go on for a long time.
 This is our life and we have to take control of it.
 We have a place we want to be.
 Let’s live our life and just do it

 And I believe you also used Smart Currency Exchange for your transfer?

-Yes, when we were put in touch with them, I said to my husband and he was of the opinion that we should just leave it.
+Yes, when we were put in touch with them, I said to my husband we should listen to what they have to say and he was of the opinion that we should just carry on ourselves.
 I said, ‘Are you sure we know what we are doing with this currency, because I’m not?’
 I thought there might be something in it.
-I said we have nothing to lose by giving them a ring, and we might be able to do something here.
+I said we have nothing to lose by giving them a ring and we might be able to do something here.
 So Jeremy rang them and apparently they were absolutely brilliant, very slick, and could work with our timeline which was very, very short indeed for all this to happen.
-We ended up saving a couple of thousand pounds after a couple of conversations, which will help out with a bit of decoration.
+We ended up saving a couple of thousand pounds after a few conversations, which will help out with a bit of decoration!

 Find out more from Smart about how you can control the risk of sending money abroad in the Property Buyers’ Guide to Currency.